bloovis/xbs.mirror/README.md

 session, use the following commands to test the various API endpoints.
 Most of the commands will return a JSON response.

+There is a shell script in this  repository called `xbstest` that simplifies the use of the these `curl` commands.
+Run the script with no arguments to see how to use it.

 ### Create bookmarks

 ```